alejandro-g-m/Gmail-MBOX-email-parser/README.md

 A _CustomMessage_ contains the __subject__, __body__ and __content type__ of an extracted email.

-The code includes several functions used to prepare the extracted data for Machine Learning algorithms that may not be relevant for every use case.
+The code includes some functionality used to prepare the extracted data for Machine Learning algorithms that may not be relevant for every use case.

-By running this code, after the main processing, the extrated data will be exported to a file:
+By running this code, after the main processing, the extracted data will be exported to a file:
 ```python
 to_file(text_messages_to_string(messages), 'file_name')
 ```